Constraining the Thin Disc Initial Mass Function using Galactic Classical Cepheids: Classical Cepheid observational data

-Our strategy requires to compare well defined apparent magnitude complete samples.
+Our strategy requires us to compare well-defined samples which are complete up to a limit in apparent magnitude.
 Whereas this is trivial for simulated BGM samples, observational data have to be treated rigorously.
-The at present most complete Cepheid catalogues with good Cepheid variability classification are the Berdnikov catalogue \citep{Berdnikov2008} with 577 stars and the DDO catalogue \citep{Fernie1995} with 509 stars, both catalogues are compilations of photometric data for known Cepheids.
-We have tested that 95\% of Cepheids up to V=9 are contained in both catalogues, thus in the present work we have used the photometric data from the Berdnikov catalogue (for Cepheids up to V=9) as it is the most updated one.
-For fainter magnitudes we have used the ASAS Catalogue of Variable Stars (hereafter ACVS) from \cite{Pojmanski2002} and \cite{Pojmanski2006}.
+Currently, the most complete Cepheid catalogues with good Cepheid variability classification are the Berdnikov catalogue \citep{Berdnikov2008} with 577 stars and the DDO catalogue \citep{Fernie1995} with 509 stars, with both catalogues being compilations of photometric data for known Cepheids.
+We tested that 95\% of Cepheids up to V=9 are contained in both catalogues, thus in the present work we have used the photometric data from the Berdnikov catalogue (for Cepheids up to V=9) since it is the most up-to-date one.
+For fainter magnitudes, we used the ASAS Catalogue of Variable Stars (hereafter ACVS) from \cite{Pojmanski2002} and \cite{Pojmanski2006}.
 The telescopes for this survey are installed in the southern hemisphere from where stars with declination $\delta \leq 29$ can be observed.
-ACVS contains 809 stars classified exclusively as Classical Cepheids.
-Whereas the quality of the light curves in Bernikov catalogue ensures the stars are well classified as Classical Galactic Cepheids, the classification in ACVS catalogue, build using small telescopes so less accurate light curves, could contain some contaminants from other variable types.
-To minimize the contamination we work only with those Cepheids in ACVS concentrated in the Galactic plane.
+ACVS contains 809 stars classified exclusively as classical Cepheids.
+Whereas the quality of the light curves of the variable stars in the Bernikov catalogue ensures a good classification of the classical Cepheids, the light curves of the variable stars in ACVS are less accurate.
+Thus the Classical Cepheids sample of ACVS could contain some contaminants from other variable types.
+To minimize the contamination, we work only with those Cepheids in ACVS that are concentrated in the Galactic plane.